telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 }
 ```

-then the DB has raised an error related with sorting operation fail due to lack of resources.
+then the DB has raised an error related to sorting operation failure due to lack of resources.
 You can
-check that Orion log contain an ERROR trace similar to this one:
+check that the Orion log file contains an ERROR trace similar to this one:

 ```
 Raising alarm DatabaseError: nextSafe(): { $err: "Executor error: OperationFailed Sort operation used more than the maximum 33554432 bytes of RAM.
 Add an index, or specify a smaller limit.", code: 17144 }